Geronimo imagines a better outlook for the inbox

 From payment options for receiving emails to new ways to organize and share mail, the future of mail as a productivity tool is still largely unwritten and it’s interesting to see companies like Geronimo and Superhuman trying to fix a broken system.

-Luaks firmly believes that email will be paid.
+Lukas firmly believes that email will be paid.
 “I believe that the advent of micro-transactions we’re about to experience around a rebuilding of the attention economy and how platforms will compensate creators will create the side benefit of a paid email system,” Lukas wrote in an email.

 Companies like 21.co (the former bitcoin mining hardware developer) and the now-defunct Goodmail offer variants of the pay-to-read and pay-to-send model of email that put a value on the reader’s time and inbox bandwidth.